aschwenn/interview-prep/leetcode/easy.md

 ### Solution
 **Data structure**: none (in-place)
 ##### Description
-Iterate through the linked list, pointing `next` to the previous javascript and storing the current and previous javascripts.
+Iterate through the linked list, pointing `next` to the previous node and storing the current and previous nodes.
 ##### Code
 ```javascript
 var reverseList = function(head) {